Women in Chile: Female participation in politics

 Women were not involved in politics until 1934, when they could first use their municipal vote.
 The municipal, and later national, vote caused women to involve themselves in politics more than before, pressuring the government and political parties.
 With women's increased political importance, many parties established women's sections for support and tried to pursue women's votes, though it would take years for political parties to truly view women as important to politics.

 On December 1, 1971 thousands of women who were against the newly elected Salvador Allende marched through Santiago to protest government policies and Fidel Castro's visiting of Chile.
 This march, known as the March of the Empty Pots and Pans, brought together many conservative and some liberal women as a force in Chilean politics, and in 1977 Augusto Pinochet decreed the day of the march to be National Women's Day.
 Women also made their voices heard in the late 1980s when 52 percent of the national electorate was female, and 51.2 percent of women voted "no" in Augusto Pinochet's plebiscite.
 The women in these popular protests are considered to have played a central role in increasing national concern with the history of women's political activism.

 As of 2006, Chile was lower than eight other Latin American countries in regards to women in political positions.
 With only a few women legislators, sustaining attention to the topic of women's rights a difficult task, especially in the Senate, where there are fewer female representatives than in the Chamber of Deputies.
 Unlike neighboring Argentina, where 41.6 percent of the Argentine Chamber of Deputies is made up of women, only 22,6 percent of Chile's lower house is made up of female representatives.
 Chile has no government mandate requiring that women must make up a certain percentage of party candidates.
 Women's political representation is low but is on the rise in many political parties, and there is growing support for a quota law concerning women's representation.
 The progressive parties of the Left have greater openness to the participation of women, evident in the Party for Democracy's and Socialist Party's quotas for women's representation as candidates for internal party office.

 In 2009, activists demanded that presidential candidates develop reforms that would improve work conditions for women.
 Reforms included maternity leave, flexible work schedules and job training.
 Aimed at improving women's work opportunities, former president Michelle Bachelet made it illegal to ask for a job applicants' gender on applications and for employers to demand pregnancy tests be taken by employees in the public sector.

+In 2022, Gabriel Boric's administration appointed Chile's first-ever majority-women cabinet upong taking office.
+The cabinet lost its gender parity in April 2023 but regained it in January 2025.